Franklin Templeton funds get QFI status in Saudi Arabia

-The approval comes as Saudi Arabia implements a far reaching economic transformation program aimed at stimulating growth and employment, it said in a statement.
+The approval comes as Saudi Arabia implements a far reaching economic transformation programme aimed at stimulating growth and employment, it said in a statement.

 In March global index compiler FTSE Russell decided to upgrade Saudi Arabia to emerging market status, and MSCI is widely expected to make a similar decision in June.